semo21/ClickerGame/Development Log.md

 - Started to refactor UIManager and ClickerComponent, PlayerController scripts.
 - Completed refactoring UISubsystem and EconomySubsystem.
   - Added FEconomySnapshot structure script for handling economic data.

+### 08.14.25.

+- Still in progress of refactoring
+  - Finished ClickerComponent and PlayerController scripts.
+  - Working on refactoring Save system structure.